gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

        The Group Manager MUST return a 5.03 (Service Unavailable) response in case there are currently no Sender IDs available to assign in the OSCORE group.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 4 ("No available node identifiers").

-# Retrieve Public Keys of Group Members # {#sec-pub-keys}
+# Retrieve Authentication Credentials of Group Members # {#sec-pub-keys}

-A group member or a signature verifier may need to retrieve the public keys of (other) group members.
+A group member or a signature verifier may need to retrieve the authentication credentials of (other) group members.
 To this end, the group member or signature verifier sends a Public Key Request message to the Group Manager, as per {{Sections 4.4.1.1 and 4.4.2.1 of I-D.ietf-ace-key-groupcomm}}.
 In particular, it sends the request to the endpoint /ace-group/GROUPNAME/pub-key at the Group Manager.

 If the Public Key Request uses the method FETCH, the Public Key Request is formatted as defined in {{Section 4.4.1 of I-D.ietf-ace-key-groupcomm}}.
 In particular:

 * Each element (if any) of the inner CBOR array 'role_filter' is formatted as in the inner CBOR array 'role_filter' of the 'get_pub_keys' parameter of the Joining Request when the parameter value is non-null (see {{ssec-join-req-sending}}).

-* Each element (if any) of the inner CBOR array 'id_filter' is a CBOR byte string, which encodes the OSCORE Sender ID of the group member for which the associated public key is requested (REQ25).
+* Each element (if any) of the inner CBOR array 'id_filter' is a CBOR byte string, which encodes the OSCORE Sender ID of the group member for which the associated authentication credential is requested (REQ25).

 Upon receiving the Public Key Request, the Group Manager processes it as per Section 4.4.1 or Section 4.4.2 of {{I-D.ietf-ace-key-groupcomm}}, depending on the request method being FETCH or GET, respectively.
 Additionally, if the Public Key Request uses the method FETCH, the Group Manager silently ignores node identifiers included in the ’get_pub_keys’ parameter of the request that are not associated to any current group member (REQ26).

 The success Public Key Response is formatted as defined in Section 4.4.1 or Section 4.4.2 of {{I-D.ietf-ace-key-groupcomm}}, depending on the request method being FETCH or GET, respectively.

-# Upload a New Public Key # {#sec-update-pub-key}
+# Upload a New Authentication Credential # {#sec-update-pub-key}

-A group member may need to provide the Group Manager with its new public key to use in the group from then on, hence replacing the current one.
-This can be the case, for instance, if the signature or ECDH algorithm, and possible associated parameters used in the OSCORE group have been changed, and the current public key is not compatible with them.
+A group member may need to provide the Group Manager with its new authentication credential to use in the group from then on, hence replacing the current one.
+This can be the case, for instance, if the signature or ECDH algorithm, and possible associated parameters used in the OSCORE group have been changed, and the current authentication credential is not compatible with them.

 To this end, the group member sends a Public Key Update Request message to the Group Manager, as per {{Section 4.9.1.1 of I-D.ietf-ace-key-groupcomm}}, with the following addition.